netreplica/nrx/README.md

   -D, --dir DIR             save files into directory DIR (topology name is used by default). nested relative and absolute paths are OK
 ```

-Note: `NB_API_TOKEN` is not supported as an argument for security reasons.
+Note: for security reasons, there is no argument to pass an API token.
+Use either an environmental variable or a configuration file.

 ## Environmental variables